phairlab/berta-ai-scribe/README.md

 - Database encryption at rest
 - S3 bucket encryption and private access
 - Proper IAM roles and security groups in AWS

-## Troubleshooting

-*This section would contain common issues and their solutions.*

 ## Contributors